polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 ### Ergonomics

 User-facing: under normal operation, invisible.
 When the cap is full, the user sees a delayed transaction.
-Transfers larger than the cap have to be split.
+A transfer larger than the cap is delayed in proportion to its size.

 Operator-facing: cap configuration is a governance-driven workflow.
 Bridge monitoring should surface "used capacity vs cap" per asset so maintainers can spot the cap filling up before transfers are held.

 ### Compatibility

 - **Ethereum Gateway (P→E breaker):** This is a major Ethereum contract change and requires a gateway upgrade.
-Adds the per-asset caps, a command to set cap values, outflow tracking and checking each transfer against the cap.
+Adds the per-asset caps, a command to set cap values, outflow tracking, checking each transfer against the cap, and recording when a transfer larger than the cap was first submitted so it can be released after its delay.
 - **Asset Hub (E→P breaker):** Adds a circuit-breaker pallet that meters E→P inflow per asset and holds over-cap transfers.
 Ordinary transfers between Asset Hub and other parachains are not counted.
 The Snowbridge System Frontend pallet gains a root-origin `set_cap` extrinsic (mirroring its `set_operating_mode`) that sets the local cap and proxies the *Gateway* cap command to Bridge Hub.
 - **Bridge Hub:** Adds a `set_cap` extrinsic (in the Ethereum System V2 pallet) that relays the Gateway cap command on to Ethereum.